Introduction to the Winter Training Series

 - We'll start all rides at 9:00AM on Saturday (except for the 8th one – the 100 mile century that starts at 8:00AM).
 This doesn't mean show up and gather at 9:00AM, this means we leave at 9:00AM, so be sure to show up earlier to sign in, pump up your tires, adjust your fenders, and put all your warm clothes on.
 Sign-in starts at 8:30AM and ride announcements will be made at 8:50AM.

 - It would really make life a lot easier for the Ride Leaders if you preregister for each ride through the Cascade Bicycle Club website.
-You do not need to join that club.
+You do not need to pay to join that club.
+You can simply create a free account.
 See the directions in each individual ride description.
 All rides are rain or shine.
 We might shorten the ride for really, really foul weather.
 The only cancellation will be for snow or ice.
 Check the SIR Website for last minute updates or cancellations if it looks like temperatures will be at or below freezing.

 - We generally stop infrequently and very briefly.
 We like to keep warm and keep moving.
 As a result, we don't regroup.
 This means you need to be self-sufficient.